radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 ### Authentication Context

-The Authentication Context section offers a variety of settings related to bind rules that can be used for defining the access control instruction.
-These include the days and times of the week during which the identity is allowed to authenticate and location from which the identity must bind (IP or DNS addresses).
+The Authentication Context section offers settings related to the days and times of the week during which the identity is allowed to access data.

 <!--